#thebutterflies take flight for Donna Louise

 Every penny raised from the sale of the ceramic butterflies will go straight to The Donna Louise Hospice, supporting hugely important causes, including the recent expansion of The Donna Louise to provide care and support for teens as they become adults.

-KMF Group is among the project partners and manufacturing thousands of stainless-steel butterflies to complement the ceramic butterflies on the Taking Flight art installation.
+KMF Group is one of several project partners manufacturing thousands of stainless-steel butterflies to complement the ceramic butterflies on the Taking Flight art installation.
 Also, KMF's Chris Mobley has played a significant role in actively designing and managing the manufacture of the structural dome that will house the ceramic and stainless-steel butterflies at Trentham Estate.

 How did KMF Group become involved?